 Setting up and using #MAP2 is very simple.
 It can be controlled via transmitter or flight controller.
 Below you will find a table that illustrates #MAP2 functions, which channels they are allocated to and the values for engaging the functions.

-Connect the servo cable by following the polarity markings on Seagull MAP2 and connect the other end of servo cable to your Receiver / Flight Controller, with the correct polarity.
+Connect the servo cable by following the colored polarity markings on Seagull #MAP2 and connect the other end of the servo cable to your Receiver / Flight Controller, with the correct polarity.

-Please refer to the manual of your specific R/C radio system or Flight Controller to find out more about how to connect accessories and what ports to utilize.
+Please refer to the manual of your specific R/C radio system or Flight Controller to find out more about how to connect accessories and which ports to utilize.

 If you wish to trigger Seagull #MAP2 from a Flight Controller, setting it up in Mission Planner is also straight forward.
 Start Mission Planner and follow the steps below.

 Click on INITIAL SETUP >> OPTIONAL HARDWARE >> CAMERA GIMBAL

 “SHUTTER” – in the drop down list, chose the channel that Seagull #MAP2 is connected to.